sashkoristov/bachelor-theses/README.md

 1. *StreamAFCL* : A novel serverless workflow management system for streaming AFCL workflows in federated FaaS [details](./new/StreamAFCL.md).
 1. *TwinLess* : Building a digital twin with serverless workflows in federated FaaS [details](./new/twinLess.md).
 1. *fServiceX* : Code once serverless functions and dynamically select BaaS services in federated FaaS [details](./new/fServiceX.md) (Always open for new services and providers).
-1. *ProfileBaaS*: Characterizing and profiling Backend-as-a-Service in Federated FaaS [details](./new/profileBaaS.md).

 ## Timeline